PurpleTurtleCreative/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 Beyond simply providing a Google Analytics dashboard, our plugin makes configuring advanced features as easy as point-and-click that would otherwise still require a developer to implement.

-Our Google Analytics plugin also includes many features such as AdSense tracking, Google Optimize support, form conversion reporting, goal tracking, Search Console integration, Pagespeed insights, advanced eCommerce tracking, and more.
+Our Google Analytics plugin also includes many features such as Google Ads tracking, Google Optimize support, form conversion reporting, goal tracking, Search Console integration, Pagespeed insights, advanced eCommerce tracking, and more.

 There's a reason over 3 million users have trusted MonsterInsights to provide Google Analytics data to their website.